 Prerequisites: IEP team recommendation.
-This class is for students who will graduate by an IEP and are tested on the alternate assessment.
+This class is for students who will graduate on a modified course of study and are tested on the alternate assessment.

 Method of Grading: Grades are based upon a point system.
 Points are based on daily work, classroom behavior, work habits, class projects, and community outings.